smcateer/smcateer.github.io/_posts/2018-07-30-super-ladder.md

 16           Carlton     4.0    568             999   56.856857
 17        Gold Coast     4.0    526             945   55.661376
 ```
 I like this even better, Essendon move to 2nd.
 But what about Collingwood?
-Surely nobody can deserve to be top of the ladder with their draw.
+Surely nobody can deserve to be top of the ladder with their  easy draw.
 (Why rounds 9 to 19?
-Well, that might be the choice that most favours Essendon ... never claimed to be unbiased!)
+Well may you ask.
+It could be argued that this is the choice that most favours Essendon ... never claimed to be unbiased!)

-Okay, let's include both effects (recent form and opposition quality):
+Finally, let's include both effects (recent form and opposition quality):
 ```
 > super_ladder(scale_power=2, rnd_cnt=11)